LambertLeong/LambertLeong.github.io/_posts/thoughts/2020-09-12-election-2020-twitter-trends.md

   - twitter
   - hashtag
 ---
-__Here is the data, make your own conclusions.__

 __TLDR__
-* Social media data is interesting and may indicate election consensus
+* Social media data is interesting with respect to the 2020 presidential election
+* __Here is the data, make your own conclusions.__

 Oscar Wilde once wrote “The only thing worse than being talked about is not being talked about”.
 This is along the idea that any press is good press and with Trump in 2016 this seemed to be the case.
-The 2016 election showed us the effects that social media had on Who becomes president and runs the country.
-Here we can look at trending twitter hashtags as they relate to one of the two major political parties as we near the 2020 election.
+The 2016 election showed us that social media can have an effect on who become president and runs the country.
+Here we look at trending twitter hashtags and terms as they relate to one of the two major political parties leading up to the 2020 election.

 We gathered the top 50 trending topics on Twitter each day for the past year.
 These topics are presented in the form of hashtages (#) and trending words, terms, or phrases.
-With this data we can invesitgate how many days a topic was trending as well as the changes in volume of that topic.
+With this data we can investigate how many days a topic was trending as well as the changes in total tweet volume for a topic.
 Tweet data was provided by [@igetthetags](https://twitter.com/igetthetags) ![Twitter][1.2].